thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-27.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on {% cat '2003.193' %}.
 No exact parallels have been located.
-The rim is part of the same mass and not an added-on disk-rim.
+The rim is part of the same mass and not an added-on rim-disk.
 The handles do not look like the usual ones for form I:3A, and they are made of translucent, bubbly glass.
 The body fits well with second–first-century BCE products, while the handles seem to imitate duck-shaped handles of the fourth century BCE.

 It is not easy to date this vase precisely; it was difficult for the authors of the 1974 catalogue of the Oppenländer Collection to assign a narrow date, and rather they dated it more vaguely between the fourth and the first century BCE.